Favourited 213 times

 -reinforcing fencing on an as-needed basis

 The volunteer house is two stories with the upstairs being inhabited by long term volunteers and downstairs level for short term volunteers.
 Each story has a full kitchen.
-The bottom story includes 2 bedrooms, 3 bathrooms, living room, and laundry room.
-We have 10 bunk beds.
-There are 5 cots and 2 air mattresses.
+The bottom story includes 2 dormitory bedrooms, 3 bathrooms, living room, and laundry room.
+Each dorm room has 6 beds (bunk style).
+If preferred we have cots available.
 We also have space available outside for camping.
 We have WiFi and a car for transportation.

 We are in the process of making the house self-sustainable and growing more of our own food.
-US policy towards Puerto Rico has historically prioritized the industrial and manufacturing sectors over sustaining local agriculture, so few people grow their own food anymore – encouraging local food security and autonomy is another branch of our work here, too.
-As our garden develops we will have produce available, but for now we provide fresh duck and chicken eggs, home-made fresh bread, rice, beans, coffee, pasta and general pantry staples for volunteers to prepare their own meals.
-We also use produce from the garden, which varies in variety and quantity throughout the seasons but usually includes some kind of greens for salad or to cook with, as well as smaller items like peppers and tomatoes.
+US policy towards Puerto Rico has historically prioritized the industrial and manufacturing sectors over sustaining local agriculture, so few people grow their own food anymore.
+Encouraging local food security and autonomy is another branch of our work here.
+Our garden is developing, and we now have green onions, endless arugula and basil, passion fruit, bok choy, kale, ahi dulce peppers, oregano, walking stick cabbage, radish greens, tomatoes, soy beans, mangos, plantains, and bananas.
+We provide fresh duck and chicken eggs, home-made fresh bread, rice, beans, coffee, pasta, oatmeal, peanut butter, and general pantry staples for volunteers to prepare their own meals.
+The variety and quantity from the garden and trees varies by season.

-Most of us are on different schedules and working different projects, so volunteers are generally on their own to prepare food (although if someone is cooking and other folks are home, we’ll generally make enough for everyone).
-We eat dinner together at least twice a week so we can discuss house business.
+Most of us are on different schedules and working different projects, so volunteers are generally on their own to prepare breakfast and lunch.
+For dinner, at least 2 volunteers will team up to cook, and we eat together as a house family every night.

 GETTING TO VIEQUES AND THE VOLUNTEER HOUSE: